lanru2001/splunk_otel_terra/README.md

         ```

-  4. Use the following linux networking troubleshooting commands to validate host resolve to ip address
+  4. Use the following linux networking troubleshooting commands to validate host resolve to IP Address

      ```bash
      nslookup prd-p-boa0r.splunkcloud.com